 That got it up with minimal scrubbing.
 I gave all the cushions a once-over with the Sofa Mart stuff once I got all the ink up with alcohol and when everything was dry I couldn't tell where a single line had been and I was looking hard.
 Thanks to everyone for the info and tips, you have saved my furniture and possibly my marriage since hubby was sitting on the couch "watching" the 2 year old while he did it.
 The pic shows the difference in one of the cushions, you can even see a wet spot where we'd been trying to get it off.
 (11/02/2009)

-I have a microfiber couch, my granddaughter got purple marker on it, the company I bought it from told me to use baby shampoo to clean it, I have tried that and also tried a small amount of alcohol, but neither of these is bringing the marker off, any suggestions?
-Please help.
+I have a microfiber couch, my granddaughter got purple marker on it, the company I bought it from told me to use baby shampoo to clean it.

 I have a sage green microfiber love seat.
 I have some small blue ink streaks on it.